Print Friendly, PDF & Email

 Human givens therapists work with the fundamental understanding that people do not develop mental illness when their innate emotional needs are being met, healthily and in balance.
 Working with this powerful organising idea they employ therapeutic techniques long demonstrated as effective (interpersonal, cognitive behavioural, solution focused, imaginal) plus they make practical use of what you have just read above, putting emphasis on creating new expectations for the client that will 'kick-start' their interest in life again.

 Because depression, like any strong emotion, fogs our thinking, the emotional arousal must be lowered before anything valuable can be achieved.
 Human givens therapists have a range of ways to guide the depressed person to begin to think more clearly about the situation that is causing them to worry.
 Once the client is calm, the therapist will be able to explain what depression is and how it is caused.
 This in itself is hugely therapeutic for most people, since they were probably imagining that there was something deeply wrong with them.
-The therapist may also carry out an informal emotional needs audit to find what emotional needs are not being met in a client's life, so that they can begin to address the circumstances that are causing the worrying that is, in turn, causing the problems.
+The therapist may also carry out an informal emotional needs audit to find what essential needs are not being met in a client's life, so that they can begin to address the circumstances that are causing the worrying that is, in turn, causing the problems.

 Past achievements, skills and good qualities are actively looked for and given as much attention by the therapist as the troublesome history.
 If it emerges that there is trauma underlying the depression, this will be resolved using the HG version of the rewind technique.